joatmon08/consul-ecs/README.md

 # Docker Image for Running Consul on ECS

+> Note: This is *not* an officially supported HashiCorp image.
+It demonstrates the minimal configuration for running Consul on ECS.

 This container image contains a number of automated steps to run on Amazon ECS.